Sly-Harvey/nvim/README.md

 For a full list of plugins, visit https://dotfyle.com/Sly-Harvey/nvim

-**This config might be slow on windows because i mainly made it for linux and it's speedy on linux**
+**This config might be slow on windows because i mainly made it for linux and mac**

 <img src="images/everforest1.png" width=800>
 <img src="images/everforest2.png" width=800>